 remember a case where a pioneer was put in jail for dealing on the black market—an event which greatly humiliated the local believers and the Faith itself in the eyes of the authorities.

 On arrival in a strange city, young men in particular may find that they are approached and offers made to bring them liquor, drugs or girls; loose women abound in towns and cities all over the world and are quite shameless in hunting down their prey; to such approaches and offers the Bahá’ís must be so firm in their refusal that they gain a reputation for being adamant in virtue and obedience to the moral teachings of their Faith.
 It will gain, for both themselves and the Cause, a golden reputation and the news will rapidly spread, reaching the ears of officials, missionaries and politicians alike—all of whom are increasingly aware of our existence and watching us.
-‘Abdu’l-Bahá said: “Should any one of you enter a city, he should become a center of attraction … so that the people of that city may cry out and say: ‘This man is unquestionably a Bahá’í, for his manners, his behavior, his conduct, his morals, his nature, and disposition reflect the attributes of the Bahá’ís.’”
+‘Abdu’l-Bahá said: “Should any one of you enter a city, he should become a centre of attraction … so that the people of that city may cry out and say: ‘This man is unquestionably a Bahá’í, for his manners, his behaviour, his conduct, his morals, his nature, and disposition reflect the attributes of the Bahá’ís.’”

 Bahá’u’lláh has admonished us very clearly as to whom we should associate with and whom we should not: “The company of the ungodly increaseth sorrow, whilst fellowship with the righteous cleanseth the rust from off the heart.”
 “Beware!
 Walk not with the ungodly and seek not fellowship with him, for such companionship turneth the radiance of the heart into infernal fire.”
 “Infernal fire” is a very strong statement indeed!
-He goes on to say: “Wouldst thou seek the grace of the Holy Spirit, enter into fellowship with the righteous …” Shoghi Effendi, over seventy-five years ago, wrote that as the “prestige, fame and influence” of the Faith grew the malice and ill-will of strangers and enemies would
+He goes on to say: “Wouldst thou seek the grace of the Holy Spirit, enter into fellowship with the righteous …” Shoghi Effendi, over seventy–five years ago, wrote that as the “prestige, fame and influence” of the Faith grew the malice and ill-will of strangers and enemies would